ggarciajavier/munich-isochrones-map/README.md

-# 🗺️ Munich Isochrones Map
+# 🗺️ The Munich Flat Hack

 [![Python](https://img.shields.io/badge/Python-3.9-blue.svg)](https://www.python.org/downloads/)
 [![OpenRouteService](https://img.shields.io/badge/API-OpenRouteService-green.svg)](https://openrouteservice.org/)

 ## 🎯 Project Overview

-A personal project to optimize apartment hunting in Munich using geospatial analysis.
-The tool uses OpenRouteService isochrones to identify areas that meet specific location criteria, e.g.:
+**Flat hunting in Munich made easy using geospatial analysis.**

+The tool uses OpenRouteService isochrones to identify areas of the city that meet specific location criteria.
+For me it was important to be well connected to public transport - my criteria was:

 - **🚶‍♂️ Walking**: Within 10 minutes of a subway station
 - **🚲 Cycling**: Within 20 minutes to Munich Hauptbahnhof

+### Customization

+The code can be adjusted to show other areas of the city, such as:

+- **🚗 Driving**: 15-minute drive from a school
+- **🛒 Groceries**: 5-minute walk from a supermarket
+- **🚍 Commuting**: 30-minute commute with public transport to your office

+Feel free to modify the code to suit your needs!

 ## 🛠️ Tech Stack